qrzn23/min/wip/magick/content.md

 the Fool impregnating the woman according to the Word of Yod, the Angel of the Lord !
 His sister has seduced her brother Beast, shaming the Sun with her sin; she has mastered the Lion and enchanted the Serpent.
-Nature is outraged by Magick ; man is bestialized and woman defiled.
+Nature is outraged by Magick; man is bestialized and woman defiled.
 The conj miction produces a monster; it, affirms regression of types.
 Instead of a man-God conceived of the Spirit of God by a virgin in innocence, we are asked to adore the bastard of a whore and a brute, begotten in shamefullest sin and born in most blasphemous bliss.

-This is in fact the formula of our Magick ; we insist that all acts must be equal; that existence asserts the right to exist ; that uniess evil is a mere term expressing some relation of haphazard hostility between forces equally self-justihed, the universe is as inexplicable and impossible as uncompensated action 5 that the
+This is in fact the formula of our Magick; we insist that all acts must be equal; that existence asserts the right to exist; that uniess evil is a mere term expressing some relation of haphazard hostility between forces equally self-justihed, the universe is as inexplicable and impossible as uncompensated action 5 that the